 - £40m boost for cutting-edge start-ups - announced by the Government for innovative businesses and start-ups to bring forward new technological advances in response to the COVID-19 pandemic

-- Bounce Back Loans - the Federation of Small Businesses calling for further support from Government and banks to help small businesses access finance, following a number of SMEs struggling to access BBLs, after banks closed the loans early to new applicants
+- Bounce Back Loans - with the FSB calling for further support from government and banks to help small businesses access finance, following a number of SMEs struggling to access BBLs

 - the Alison Rose Review - latest report showing progress in advancement of women in business, but despite the UK leading Europe in start-up capital only one in three UK entrepreneurs is female

-- business failures - reports of an increase in the number of start-ups filing for administration and government support through the pandemic coming to an end
+- around 250,000 small businesses are at risk of closing in 2021, following an increase in the number of start-ups filing for administration and government support through the pandemic

 Policy officials attending:

 Our forums are known for attracting strong interest from policymakers and stakeholders.
-Places at this conference have been reserved by parliamentary pass-holders from the APPG on Fair Business Banking, and officials from BEIS; the Intellectual Property Office and The Scottish Government.
+Places at this conference have been reserved by parliamentary pass-holders from the APPG on Fair Business Banking, and officials from BEIS; the Department for International Trade; HM Treasury; the Intellectual Property Office; The Scottish Government; the Welsh European Funding Office and the Welsh Government.